-Design: Great pop-out handle
+Design: Great Pop-Out Handle

 The steamer's runtime is about 10 minutes—the perfect amount of time needed for one shirt.
 For more set-in wrinkles or larger garments, you might need to refill the tank midway.
-We tried steaming at all angles, and the only time we had leaks was when we flipped the steamer upside down (something that you wouldn’t typically be doing) and if we shook it quite fast.
-The overall process was easy.
-I was not afraid that the steamed clothes would have water drops because the steamer is capable of working at most angles.
+We tried steaming at all angles, and the only time we had leaks was when we flipped the steamer upside down (something that you wouldn’t typically be doing) or if we shook it quite fast.
+The overall steaming process was easy.
+I was not afraid that the clothes would have water drops because the steamer is capable of working at most angles.

-Price: Absolutely affordable
+Price: Absolutely Affordable

-Competition: The Conair holds up
+Competition: The Conair Holds Up

 Bizond Mini Clothes Steamer: At nearly double the price, the Bizond Mini Clothes Steamer has a no-leak build and heats up in just 30 seconds, which is a bit faster than the Conair.
 The Bizond also includes a brush head similar to the Conair to help the steam go deeper.
 This feature, while not totally necessary in either appliance, is a nice bonus.
-The biggest downside to the Bizond outside of the price is that it’s not dual-voltage, giving you no versatility in international travel.
-This device also can't handle an electrical adaptor, which limits travel usage greatly.
+The biggest downside to the Bizond outside of the price is that it’s not dual-voltage, offering no versatility in international travel.
+This device also can't handle an electrical adaptor, which limits its travel usage greatly.

 A definite buy for your next trip